PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 ### Apps and integrations
 Both Pendo and PostHog have a wide selection of apps and integration.
 Both also include integrations with tools such as Zapier, which enable you to move data to even more platforms.

 One unique advantage of PostHog is that, because it is open source, it’s easy to [create your own apps and integrations](/tutorials/build-your-own-posthog-app).
-This is useful if you’re, for example, using more niche software in your stack which hasn’t been widely adopted — or if you require a direct integration between PostHog and your product.
+This is useful if you’re, for example, using niche software in your stack that hasn’t been widely adopted, or if you require a direct integration between PostHog and your product.

 > The number of available apps is constantly increasing for both PostHog and Pendo, so rather than list all available apps, we’ve shortened this section to only list the most popular integrations in particular categories.
 Want the full list?
 Check [the PostHog app library](/apps)!